How Polyhydroxy Acids May Help with Acne

 Introduction to Polyhydroxy Acids

-Polyhydroxy acids are a group of acids used to treat skin conditions like acne, dry skin, rosacea, warts, eczema, psoriasis, and skin aging.
-Polyhydroxy acids differ from alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs) because they can act as antioxidants and increase skin moisture, and cause fewer side effects.
+Polyhydroxy acids are a group of acids used to treat skin conditions like dry skin, rosacea, warts, eczema, psoriasis, skin aging, and potentially acne.

-- Antioxidants are substances that absorb skin-damaging oxidants.
+- Can act as antioxidants: Antioxidants are substances that absorb skin-damaging oxidants.
 People with acne often have increased levels of oxidants that can damage the skin, so the antioxidant properties of polyhydroxy acids may help counteract their effects.

-- Polyhydroxy acids have a unique chemical structure, and this structure causes them to be absorbed by the skin more slowly.
+- Cause fewer side effects: Polyhydroxy acids have a unique chemical structure, and this structure causes them to be absorbed by the skin more slowly.
 This causes them to produce less irritation than AHAs and BHAs.

-Researchers have only performed one study that investigated the effectiveness of polyhydroxy acids on acne, and this study found that these acids are somewhat effective at clearing acne.
-However, if the goal is complete clearance of acne, polyhydroxy acids should be used in combination with acne medications.1-3
+Researchers have only performed one study that investigated the effectiveness of topical polyhydroxy acids on acne, and this study found that these acids reduced acne by only 20%.
+Therefore, polyhydroxy acids should be used in combination with other acne medications.1-3

 Types of Polyhydroxy Acids